 There is a lot of confusion in the world of psychedelic mushrooms about the differences between strains and species.

-The term strain is used to describe an isolated genetic variant of a biological species.
+The term strain describes an isolated genetic variant of a biological species.
 All strains of the same species have identical genetic makeup but possess distinct epigenetic responses to their environment.
-They produce varying levels of active ingredients and sometimes produce unique growth traits (such as albinoism or alterations in stem or cap size).
+They produce varying levels of active ingredients and sometimes unique growth traits (such as albinoism or alterations in stem or cap size).

-When we talk about magic mushroom strains, we’re largely referring to samples of Psilocybe cubensis.
+When we talk about magic mushroom strains, we’re mainly referring to samples of Psilocybe cubensis.